The regime of applicability of Israel-Stewart hydrodynamics: Introduction

 A rather open-minded approach to the dilemma may be to suggest that there is no universally preferable interpretation of Israel-Stewart theories, and that the choice between positions (i), (ii), and (iii) ultimately depends on the details of the system under consideration, and on which observables one is interested in.
 While such a compromise might seem reasonable at first, it still leaves some issues unresolved.
 For example, the core position of \citet{Geroch2001}, who advocates for (i), is that as soon as deviations from Navier-Stokes become measurable, all the degrees of freedom of kinetic theory ``appear together'', and hydrodynamics as a whole breaks down.
 Hence, any ``Israel-Stewart effect'' is fundamentally undetectable, because it is impossible to disentangle it from all the microscopic deviations from hydrodynamics.
 This (rather extreme) position is at odds with a large part of the recent literature \cite{Denicol:2014xca,Strickland:2014pga,Denicol:2014tha,Alqahtani:2017mhy,Jaiswal:2019cju,Dash:2022xkz,GavassinoFarFromBulk2023,GavassinoBurgers2023}.
 For this reason, it is now necessary to put Geroch's claims to the test.
 Furthermore, even assuming that position (i) is not always valid, still we need a clear-cut criterion to decide between interpretations (ii) and (iii) for a given system.

-This article aims to finally settle all matters.
+This article aims to {make some further steps towards settling} all such matters.
 We will use a solvable linear-response model to discuss the accuracy of the most widespread formulations of Israel-Stewart hydrodynamics in different dynamical regimes.
 This will allow us to assess the viability of interpretations (i), (ii), and (iii) in realistic situations.
 Our analysis is restricted to fluid flows that are close to local equilibrium, because a proper formulation of far-from-equilibrium hydrodynamics does not exist, except in some very specific situations \cite{Strickland:2014pga,GavassinoFarFromBulk2023}.

 Throughout the article, we adopt the metric signature $({+}{-}{-}{-})$, and work in natural units: $c=k_B=\hbar=1$.
 We adopt Einstein's convention for spacetime indices ($\mu,\nu,\ldots$).